rvolden/C3POa/README.md

   -d  median distance between peaks cutoff.
 This should be the length of your shortest
       input sequence in your library preparation.
 Defaults to 500

-  -c  config file containing paths to poa, racon, water, blat, and minimap2.
+  -c  config file containing paths to poa, racon, gonk, blat, and minimap2.

   -o  name (including path) of fasta file that the consensus gets written to.
 Defaults
       to R2C2_Consensus.fasta